tensorflow/ngraph-bridge/README.md

 Building within docker provides an consistent environment regardless of what os your on, where the environment includes python3.5, tensorflow and ngraph-bridge.
 Using docker as the build environment is integrated into scripts: build_tf.py, build_ngtf.py and test_ngtf.py.
 If these scripts are called with the docker options they will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
 Running within docker provides a consistent build environment while allowing the build artifacts to be output to the docker host's directories.
 Usage for each scripts is shown below:

         ./build_tf.py --build_base
+        ./build_ngtf.py --build_base

 This option will build a base container image.
 This base container image is used as the build environment.
+It call be called from either scripts

 	./build_tf.py --run_in_docker --tf_version v1.14.0-rc0 --output_dir tf

 This option will checkout tensorflow under ./tf, mount ./tf to /tf and build tensorflow in the docker container

-        ./build_ngtf.py --build_base

-This option will build a base container image.
-This is also available under ./build_tf.py.
-This base container image is used as the build environment.

 	./build_ngtf.py --run_in_docker --use_tensorflow_from_location tf --enable_variables_and_optimizers

-This option will mount ./tf to /tf and build ngtf in the docker container passing in the flags --use_tensorflow_from_location /tf --enable_variables_and_optimizers
+This option will mount ./tf to /tf and build ngtf in the docker container passing in the flags --enable_variables_and_optimizers

-Note that the above scripts can be run on mac-os or linux and builds the same files under ngraph-bridge.
+Note that the above scripts can be run on mac-os or linux and they build the same artifacts under ngraph-bridge.

 ## Debugging